microsoft/Reporting-Services-LoadTest/Readme.md

 ### Reports and LoadTest (.loadtest)
 The LoadTest files contains a set of scenarios that will drive the load in the system, those are standard Visual Studio Load Test files and the details of the different settings can be found on [Editing Load Test Using the Load Test Editor](https://msdn.microsoft.com/en-us/library/ff406975(v=vs.140).aspx)

-However the SSRS Load tests also deploy a set of Reports, Data sources, Mobile Reports and KPIs during the initialization, those resources are stored under LoadTest\src\RSLoad\ContentManager\RuntimeResources
+However the SSRS Load tests also deploy a set of Reports, Data sources, Mobile Reports and KPIs during the initialization, those resources are stored under Reporting-Services-LoadTest\src\RSLoad\ContentManager\RuntimeResources
 The deployment is based on the name of the scenario , for example in MixedLoad.loadtest there are the following scenarios

 |Scenario|Files to Deploy to the Server|